jefree/game-scoring/README.md

-# react-boilerplate-es5
+# Game Ranking App

-A boilerplate for reactJS with ecmascript 5 and less
+Simple to rank games, build with phoenix web framework (elixir) and ReactJS.